ByKsTv/Everything/Windows/Scripts/README.md

 1. Use [Convert_PNG_to_ICO.py](Convert_PNG_to_ICO.py)
 1. Edit `input_path`.

-## Powershell: Sorting subtitles and fonts to the current video files
+## Python: Sorting subtitles and fonts to the current video files

 ### Directory Layout